mariusmilitaru32/GoodiesByBobo/README.md

         3. As a returning visitor, I want to be able to contact the business owner through email or phone.

     -  #### C. Website Administrator
-        1. As a website administrator, I would like to easly update customer reviews
+        1. As a website administrator, I would like to easily update customer reviews
-        2. As a website administrator, I would like to easly get contacted by email, phone or contact form.
+        2. As a website administrator, I would like to easily get contacted by email, phone or contact form.

 ## Features